Manage app setup policies in Microsoft Teams

 After you edit or assign a policy, it can take a few hours for changes to take effect.

-To view all apps that are pinned for a user, users may have to do the following depending on the number of installed apps and the size of their Teams client window.
+To view all apps that are pinned for a user, users might have to do the following depending on the number of installed apps and the size of their Teams client window.

 |Teams desktop client||Teams mobile client|